Enjoyed this? Why not try...

 Each type of workout will have its own BPM:

-Start by judging what tempo you think you will need and then pick songs to match.
-If you are wanting to do a HIIT workout, a combination of fast song, slow song would be a good way to plot your progress and timings.
+Start by judging what tempo you think you will need, and then pick songs to match.
+If you want to do a HIIT workout, a combination of a fast song and a slow song would be a good way to plot your progress and timings.
 For cardio, you would need a playlist of songs of the same tempo.

 Cooling down is much the same as warming up.
 A cool down is used to slowly lower the heart rate back to a resting state, so a slower tempo level is probably best.
 Why not end your workout as you started it too?
 Use your cool down to play a favourite song to keep the good mood created by your workout going.